15 Best Istanbul Parks to Visit, Plus the Picnic Food to Pack

 The History of Tulips in Turkey

-We’re going to tell you a little secret about tulips and Istanbul.
-The tulip mania, which also affected the Netherlands, originated in the Ottoman Empire in Istanbul.
+Here is a little secret about tulips and Istanbul: the tulip mania that later swept the Netherlands originated in the Ottoman Empire, in Istanbul.

-The Tulip was originally a wildflower that grew in Central Asia.
-The Turks were the first to cultivate it, doing so as early as 1000 AD.
-From the 16th to 18th century, cultivating tulips which was a culturally ambiguous emblem had become a celebrated practice among the elite and high-class people of Istanbul.
+The tulip was originally a wildflower from Central Asia, and the Turks were the first to cultivate it, as early as 1000 AD.
+From the 16th to the 18th century, growing tulips became a celebrated practice among the elite of Istanbul.

-The flower had become so popular that the society in Istanbul had developed an insatiable fondness for them.
-The popularity of the tulip had not only made it a symbol of aristocracy and privilege, but also a symbol of leisure time and material goods.
-This tulip period which symbolizes a peaceful and prosperous era without excessive taxation lasted for centuries.
-Tulips are still one of Turkey’s most popular flowers.
+The flower grew so popular that Istanbul society developed an insatiable fondness for it.
+The tulip became a symbol of aristocracy and privilege, and of leisure and material comfort.
+The era it gave its name to stands for a peaceful, prosperous stretch of Ottoman history without excessive taxation, and tulips remain one of Turkey’s most popular flowers.

 Istanbul Tulip Festival

-It’s a tradition in Istanbul to plant millions of tulips every April.
-The flowers line the streets, grace parkways, and decorate open ground for anyone who visits this beautiful city during their blooming season!
-While the center of the Tulip Festival is Emirgan Park, tulips are found everywhere in Istanbul, including Topkapı Palace and Sultanahmet Square.
+It is a tradition in Istanbul to plant millions of tulips every April.
+The flowers line the streets, grace parkways, and decorate open ground for anyone visiting during the blooming season.
+While the center of the festival is Emirgan Park, tulips turn up everywhere in Istanbul, including Topkapı Palace and Sultanahmet Square.

-During the Istanbul Tulip Festival, the many beautiful parks of Istanbul will be overflowing with fragrant flowers.
-The most famous of Istanbul’s parks that include tulips are Emirgan Park, Gülhane Park, Yıldız Park and Çamlıca Hill.
-The square outside the Blue Mosque has, in previous years, had a tulip carpet.
+During the Istanbul Tulip Festival, many of the parks below overflow with flowers.
+The most famous tulip parks are Emirgan Park, Gülhane Park, Yıldız Park, and Çamlıca Hill.
+In previous years, the square outside the Blue Mosque has had a tulip carpet.

 The list of 15 best parks to visit in Istanbul: